malespiaut/libcrtxy/docs/README.txt

           * Blurring
           * Additive effect

-   The options that get used are determined by the following, and in this
+   The options that get used are determined by the following, and should occur in this order:
-   order:
     1. Hard-coded defaults (set at the time libcrtxy is compiled)
     2. System-wide "libcrtxy" configuration file (e.g.,
        "/etc/libcrtxy/libcrtxy.conf")